These are little bites of coconut bliss. Made with butter, sweetened condensed milk, and coconut, then dipped in chocolate. Enough said!!

 - 1 teaspoon pure Vanilla extract

-- 2 packages sweetened flake coconut, 14 ounces each
+- 2 packages of sweetened flaked coconut, 14 ounces each

 - Add the coconut to a blender and pulse 2-3 times and transfer it to a large bowl.
 Add one cup of the sugar, the butter and vanilla and mix to combine.
 Add the milk and the rest of the sugar alternately and mix until well combined.
 It’s easier to mix using your hands.